Apple Valley, California

 7. What does it feel like?

-Flying a powered parachute is the closest you may ever come to actualizing those childhood flying dreams.
+Flying powered parachutes is the closest you may ever come to actualizing those childhood flying dreams.
 It is the closest you will ever come to soaring with the eagles.
-Another aircraft may never match the slow & low abilities of the PPC.
+Another aircraft may never match the slow & low abilities of the powered parachute.
 It is an incredibly safe and fun way to sail-the-skies!